-If you are a crafter or a laser engraving enthusiast then the xTool F1 and LaserPecker’s LP4 and LX 1 should be your priority due to the fact that these laser engravers can do laser cutting, laser engraving and laser marking in stainless steel and aluminum using their additional IR laser which uses a laser source at 1064 nm wavelength.
+If you are a crafter or a laser engraving enthusiast then the xTool F1 and LaserPecker’s LP4 and LX 1 should be your priority because these laser engravers can do laser cutting, laser engraving, and laser marking in stainless steel and aluminum using their additional IR laser which uses a laser source at 1064 nm wavelength.

 On top of them, the LX1 by LaserPecker can make drawings using pen and marker besides offering laser engraving and handheld laser marking service.
 Additionally, the LX is foldable and carryable even it offers 400 mm of work bed like the xTool D1 pro.

-Moreover, if your necessity is only to look for a handheld portable laser engraver only to place laser marking as per your need, the Atomstack M4 and Enjoywood can be your ultimate option.
-These two laser engraver only acts as handheld laser to engrave just anything due to the fact that there is 20W IR laser whereas the xTool F1 , and LP4 uses a 2W IR laser.
+Moreover, if you only have to look for a handheld portable laser engraver only to place laser marking as per your need, the Atomstack M4 and Enjoywood can be your ultimate option.
+These two laser engravers only act as handheld laser to engrave just anything since there is a 20W IR laser whereas the xTool F1 , and LP4 use a 2W IR laser.

 Remember, The Atomstack cannot do laser engraving more than 70 mm and it cannot rotate for you like the LaserPecker LP4.
 Neither Enjoywood nor the Atomstack can offer you simultaneous use of two laser sources like the LP4.